 - Hands-on workshops address a range of graduate writing needs and are provided upon request from student organizations, graduate programs, faculty and staff.

 Fall 2018 Thesis and Dissertation Boot Camps: Formatting the manuscript

 The Graduate College and the Center for Communication Excellence invite you to a boot camp to guide you through the final formatting of your thesis or dissertation.
 Graduate students often struggle with this final step of preparing this document for submission to ProQuest, so let us help you!
 CCE writing consultants specialized in thesis/dissertation formatting will be at the boot camp sessions to assist you in modifying your document to meet the submission requirements for the Graduate College.
 Sign up for a boot camp session here:

-July 12th 2-4pm: Thesis/Dissertation Boot Camp Session 2
+October 15th 9-11am: Thesis/Dissertation Formatting Boot Camp 2

 Boot camp sessions will be held in Parks Library Room 134.
-The dates are currently being decided for the summer, so stay tuned for more defnitive information.
 These events will take place in a computer lab, so you may bring an electronic copy of your thesis/dissertation on a flashdrive or saved onto your own laptop.
 You may sign up for one or both of the boot camp sessions, but we ask that you do attend those for which you register, as seating is limited and demand is high.
 Registration is free to all ISU graduate students.
 For more information about thesis and dissertation requirements, consider attending a Graduate College Thesis Seminar.